TRAUMA RECOVERY CLINIC

 Phone: ( 847 ) 794 – 8836

 - Eye Movement Desensitization & Reprocessing Therapy (EMDR) developed by Dr. Francine Shapiro is a well evidenced based treatment intervention for PTSD.
-In fact, the Department of Veterans Affairs and the Department of Defense have included EMDR as an”A” category treatment in their Clinical Practice Guidelines for Management of PTSD.
+In fact, the Department of Veterans Affairs and the Department of Defense have included EMDR as an “A” category treatment in their Clinical Practice Guidelines for Management of PTSD.
 This means that this treatment approach is strongly recommended as a method for decreasing symptoms of PTSD.
 Often times people with PTSD become frozen in their trauma and the past impacts their present, keeping them stuck in states of distress.
 EMDR is a psychotherapy approach that uses bilateral stimulation to help individuals process disturbing material in a new and less upsetting light thereby freeing them from the darkness of the traumatic past.
 You may also visit the EMDR Institute’s website for further information or watch these video segments: EMDR in the news: EMDR & PTSD, EMDR documentary segment: EMDR therapists talk EMDR, another news segment: Inner World: EMDR Therapy and ABC news interview: EMDR: The unconventional therapy treating PTSD with the wave of a finger.

 - iRest (Integrative Restoration) Meditation is an ancient meditation practice incorporating somatic processes that produce deep relaxation that allow for healing.
 This guided deep relaxation and mindfulness meditation helps you to release negative emotions and thought patterns, calm your nervous system, develop an inner sense of ease and well-being and help respond appropriately to each life circumstance.
 Through iRest meditation practices you will learn processes from the iRest toolbox to help you build resiliency skills that are easy to integrate into your everyday life.
 In 2010 the Surgeon General of the United States Army endorsed iRest Yoga Nidra as a Complementary and Alternative Medicine modality.
 Research has shown iRest to effectively alleviate anxiety, sleep disorders , chronic pain, depression and PTSD.